davidrmiller/biosim4/README.md

 <a name="Compiling"></a>
 ### Compiling

-Two (and a half) ways to compile:
+You have several options:

+#### Code::Blocks project file

-* The file named "biosim4.cbp" is a configuration file for the Code::Blocks IDE version 20.03.
+The file named "biosim4.cbp" is a configuration file for the Code::Blocks IDE version 20.03.

+#### Makefile

-* A Makefile is provided which was created from biosim4.cbp with cbp2make, but is not tested.
-A default "make" will generate a debug and a release version.
+A Makefile is provided which was created from biosim4.cbp with cbp2make.
+Possible make commands include:

+* "make" with no arguments makes release and debug versions in ./bin/Release and ./bin/Debug
+* "make release" makes a release version in ./bin/Release
+* "make debug" makes a debug version in ./bin/Debug
+* "make clean" removes the intermediate build files

+#### Docker

-* A Dockerfile is provided which leverages the aforementioned Makefile.
+A Dockerfile is provided which leverages the aforementioned Makefile.

 To build a Docker environment in which you can compile the program: